The NANOGrav 15-year Data Set: Search for Gravitational Scattering of Pulsars by Free-Floating Objects in Interstellar

 MSPs serve as highly precise celestial clocks due to their remarkably stable rotation periods.
 When observed with radio telescopes, the times of arrival (TOAs) of their pulses can be measured with exceptional ($\sim$ sub-microsecond) accuracy.
 These TOAs are used to construct a timing model, which accounts for every single rotation of the pulsar through a technique known as pulsar timing \citep{Lorimer_Kramer_hpa}.
 The timing model also enables the prediction of future TOAs, and the differences between the observed and predicted TOAs, known as timing residuals, can provide valuable insights.
 Pulsar timing has been instrumental in studying the properties of the interstellar medium, testing general relativity in the strong-field regime, and exploring low-frequency gravitational waves (GWs), among many other applications \citep{Lorimer_Kramer_hpa, Kramer+2021_double_psr_test_GR, IPTA_2024_3P+, NG12p5_2024_3C66B_ecc}.
 Furthermore, pulsar timing can be employed to detect FFOs passing in close proximity to an MSP in our Galaxy \citep{Jennings_2020_ISO_Psr_scattering}.

+\citet{Mitrofanov1990} proposed that the passage of an interstellar comet through the magnetosphere of a `dead' pulsar could potentially trigger a gamma-ray burst (GRB).
+Later, \citet{Brook+2014} suggested that an encounter between PSR~J0738$-$4042 and an asteroid might have caused the multiple pulse shape variations and the sudden change in the pulsar’s spin-down rate observed in 2005.
 Gravitational scattering events, in which the path of an FFO is deflected by a pulsar, would slightly alter the motion of the pulsar relative to the solar system barycenter and therefore produce a detectable perturbation of the pulse arrival times. \cite{Jennings_2020_ISO_Psr_scattering} calculated the shape of the expected timing perturbation induced by such encounters and explored the possibility of detecting them in pulsar timing array (PTA) datasets.
 PTA experiments regularly observe an ensemble of MSPs in order to detect nanohertz (nHz) GWs \citep{Burke-Spolaor+2019}.